Paid Communications 101

 Montana campaign finance law protects the public’s right to know who is paying to finance elections.
 Every Montanan must be able to look at any statewide political ad* and be able to know who financed the material in addition to telling it apart from other, similar activities.

 As a candidate or committee, you are required to disclose ad details to ensure transparency.
-You can help ensure this right Montana voters by reporting ads with enough detail so that they are both distinguishable from others and can be easily attributed back to their source.
+You ensure Montanans elections remain transparent by reporting ads with enough detail so they are both distinguishable from other ads and are easily attributed back to their source.